NickDarvey/whisper/README.md

    - [Visual Studio 2022 with a C++ workload](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170)

 ## TODO
-- [ ] `runtime.csproj` native dependencies aren't copied into the right place when using `build build`, but are after running `dotnet build src/dotnet`.
-   It seems to ignore the `LinkBase` when running `build build.` I think this may be because of Fake.Msbuild's poor escaping of the command line argument `LibraryFileNameHost`.

-   A solution may be to code around the escaping it is doing.
+- [ ] Generate `src\dotnet\Directory.Build.props` via the build script's generate target.

+   Right now the path to the built libraries are hard-coded but they're decided by the build so this file should be generated.